raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 - **Bivectors**: Represent oriented areas or planes, which can be used to describe rotations.
 - **Trivectors**: Represent volumes.

 By embedding data into these subspaces, we can capture a wide range of geometric and non-geometric properties.
+Besides that, lifting our input into Clifford space enables us to do certain operations while remaining equivariant.

 | <img src="media/clifford_vectors.png" alt="Clifford vectors visualized" width="100%"> |
 |:--:|
 |(Ruhe et al., 2023)|

-#### (2) Geometric Products
+#### 2.3.2  Geometric Products

 The geometric product is the fundamental operation in Clifford algebra, combining the properties of the dot product and the wedge product.
 For two vectors $v_1$ and $v_2$, the geometric product is defined as:
 $$v_1 v_2 = v_1 \cdot v_2 + v_1 \wedge v_2$$